River City Girls Zero: Reception and legacy

-Upon release, The four reviewers in Famicom Tsūshin commented on the game.
+Upon release, four reviewers in Famicom Tsūshin commented on the game.
 Two felt the dark story line was offputting as the characters have become popular with such a young audience.
 Hirokazu Hamamura wrote that newer fans may be put off, but recommended it for fans of Kunio.
-The fourth reviewer found the games controls a bit clunky, but said the atmosphere of the game was enveloping.
+The fourth reviewer found the game's controls a bit clunky, but said the atmosphere of the game was enveloping.

 Kunio-tachi no Banka served as inspiration for River City Girls, a spin-off title developed and released by WayForward in September 2019.
 It stars Kyoko and Misako as the protagonists, and the game's lead composer Megan McDuffee arranged some of the tracks from this game.
 Kunio-tachi no Banka was later re-released in 2022 under the English-localized title River City Girls Zero, using Limited Run's Carbon Engine, and features dual audio for the new introductory cutscene featuring Kyoko and Misako.
 The re-release includes two translations; one based more closely on the original script, and one that incorporates elements from River City Girls.